south-lacrosse/www-dev/docs/webmaster-tasks.md

 You should occasionally check the `failed` folder of `dmarc@southlacrosse.org.uk` for any emails that cannot be processed.

+## Search Console

+You should have access to [Google Search Console](https://search.google.com/search-console?resource_id=sc-domain:southlacrosse.org.uk) (if you don't have access try switching user to your southlacrosse email using the icon in the top right).
+With the console you can see all details of Google searches, and other useful information such as mobile usability issues.

 ## Broken Links

 This probably only needs to be checked every couple of months.
 You should run this on a local copy of the website, so download the latest backup and load it using `bin/load-production-backup.sh`.